jguida941/PyTree/README.md

 **A Modern Educational Tool for Visualizing Binary Search Trees**

-*Developed by Justin Paul Guida | Southern New Hampshire University*
+*Developed by Justin Paul Guida | Southern New Hampshire University* **Note version 2 is coming soon much more education and better visuals!
+When I get time i'll upload!**

 ## Overview